 Many of the old-fashioned civic institutions are failing.
 I do not mean state institutions like NHS; I mean things like Working Men’s Clubs, Trade Unions, Literary and Philosophy Societies, Local Professional Associations.
 These are groups that make up a lot of the third space.
 By this I mean a space between the Big Institutions – e.g. State, Finacial Markets and Business and the closed small space of family and friends.
 In this, I am picking quite strongly on what Ray Oldenburg calls “Third Space“.
 The difference is that whereas he talks of individual Third Spaces, I tend to talk of the whole as “Third Space”.
 His US argument and from what I know of the last fifty years in the UK would suggest a steady decline in the institutions in this space.
 The occasions where we function outside the two sphere’s of family and work has decreased because of this.

-With the failure of these broad -based civic institutions, many activities formally done bythem have been taken over by professional bodies.
-I freely acknowledge that the number of charities in the United Kingdom has increased as Hilton et al state.
+With the failure of these broad-based civic institutions, many activities formally done by them have been taken over by professional bodies.
+I freely acknowledge that the number of charities in the United Kingdom has stayed broadly static in the last twenty years as shown in this briefing paper.
 What has to be understood is the nature of the charity has also changed.
 It is no longer a group of like-minded individuals who get together to accomplish a task and may raise money with respect to it.
 There is a separation between those who do the work and are financially paid to do so and those who raise the money.
 To belong to many of these charities involves no more than putting your hand in your pocket.
 You never need to meet another silly faced human.
 If you decide to raise money that normally involves some interaction with others but often largely those individuals are colleagues and family.
 The others on the increase are small caring and support groups such as described by Robert Wuthnow.
 Although in Britain they are less likely to be Bible study and more likely to be hobby focused.
 Their problem is they often only attract a very specific demographic.
 Campaign groups which are also on the rise seem to adopt one or other of these two models.
-The medium sized group that attracted people from a variety of settings to engage with its aims and more generally socialise is in steep decline.
+The medium-sized group that attracted people from a variety of settings to engage with its aims and more generally socialise is in steep decline.
 This is in line with Robert Putnam’s book Bowling Alone, which is often wrongly represented as portraying an overall fall.